University of Pennsylvania

 Bi-Stable explores the integration of microorganisms, such as E. coli and P. aeruginosa, into packaging materials to allow for shape-changing capabilities.
 When activated, the packaging breaks down and can be composted as to not contribute to landfill waste.

 Karen Hogan, Ph.D., is a Teaching Laboratory Coordinator in the Department of Biology at the University of Pennsylvania.
 Dr. Hogan received her B.S. in Environmental Biology from the University of Dayton and completed her Ph.D. in Ecology and Evolution with an emphasis in microbial and stream ecology from the University of Pennsylvania.
 Prior to her current position, Dr. Hogan worked in the Department of Biology as a Laboratory Instructor.
-Additionally, Dr. Hogan has worked as a field biologist for the Academy of Natural Sciences of Philadelphia and consulted on water quality studies for the Philadelphia Water Department and the American Water Works Association.
+Additionally, Dr. Hogan has worked as a field biologist for the Academy of Natural Sciences of Philadelphia.